edwinm/carbonium/README.md

 Returns an array of the matched elements, which can also be accessed as a single element.

-## Typescript
+## TypeScript

-Carbonium is written in TypeScript and provides all typings.
+If you use TypeScript, it's good to know Carbonium is written in TypeScript and provides all typings.
 You can use generics to declare a specific type of element, for example `HTMLInputElement` to make the `disabled` property available: